festa del lambrusco

 All ‘Vino Frizzante’ wines should be served in regular red/white wine glasses.

 The quality of a Lambrusco label depends on the reputation of the producer and the individual brand.
 It has nothing to do with a particular Lambrusco variety or DOC.
-There’s great Salamino and very bad Sorbara and most big producers produce only one or two truly authentic Lambruscos.
+There’s great Salamino and very bad Sorbara and most big producers only produce one or two truly authentic (red, frizzante, secco, double fermented, min.
+11% alc.)
+Lambruscos.

-Lambrusco’s color may be salmon-pink (100% Sorbara), red-purple (Grasparossa) or inky purple (Salamino) or any other shade in-between — but never white.
+Lambrusco’s color may be salmon-pink (100% Sorbara), red-purple (Grasparossa), dark purple (Salamino), or inky purple (Maestri), or any other shade inbetween — but never white.

-The classic flavors of true – minimum 11 percent alcohol – Lambrusco are a mix of blue-, boysen-, black-, rasp-, strawberries, cherries, plums, and violets.
-On the other hand ALL industrial Lambrusco versions (4%-9.5% alc.), originally invented for the United States, are either “very sweet, kind of sweet, or not so sweet.”
+The classic flavor of true – minimum 11 percent alcohol – Lambrusco is a mix of blue-, boysen-, black-, rasp-, strawberries, cherries, plums, and violets.
+On the other hand ALL industrial Lambrusco versions (4%-9.5% alc.), originally invented for the United States, are either “very sweet, sweet, or kind of sweet.”

 Riunite: “s’inventarono un Lambrusco per gli yankee, frizzante quasi come una coca cola e due gradi sotto la produzione locale, per il gusto Usa fu perfetto.” – Ansa.it